-Movie: (1995) A grandfather tells his grandson several stories featuring the legendary wizard Merlin.
+Movie: (1995) A grandfather tells his grandson a pair of stories featuring the legendary wizard Merlin.

 First shown: September 12, 1999

-Intro: Pearl’s latest IMS assignment makes Servo a despotic ruler, briefly, though Bobo taints the control group
+Intro: Pearl’s latest IMS assignment makes Servo a despotic ruler, briefly

-Host segment 1: “Niche reviewers” Crow and Servo review each other; both get panned
+Host segment 1: “Niche reviewers” Crow and Servo review each other

 Host segment 2: Servo acquires a magical spell book, which turns Mike into an infant.
 Waah

-Host segment 3: Mike shows off his collection of Ernest Borgnine childrens’ books, which are decidedly dark
+Host segment 3: Mike shows off his collection of Ernest Borgnine childrens’ books

 Stinger: Little kid sings: “Rock ‘n’ roll martian…”